paramLi/POSTerminal/README.md

 # POSTerminal
 A point-of-sale scanning system class library.
 Accepts a list of products then calculates the total price for an order based on per-unit or volume prices as applicable.

-You will be prompted to enter the scanned products.

-> eg. A,A,B,C,A,B,D,A

 Available products include:
 | Product | Scannable ID | Single Price | Bulk Price  |
 |---------|--------------|--------------|-------------|